Progressive Web Apps - service workers, caching strategies, offline, Workbox

 37%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description is essentially a keyword list rather than a proper skill description.
-While it contains strong, relevant trigger terms that users would naturally use, it completely lacks concrete actions (what the skill does) and explicit trigger guidance (when to use it).
-It needs to be rewritten as a proper sentence-based description with verbs and a 'Use when...' clause.
+The description functions more as a keyword tag list than a proper skill description.
+While it includes strong, natural trigger terms that users would search for, it fails to describe concrete actions the skill performs and entirely lacks a 'Use when...' clause to guide skill selection.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about PWA setup, offline support, service worker registration, cache management, or Workbox configuration.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about Progressive Web Apps, service worker registration, offline functionality, cache management, or Workbox configuration.'

 | Dimension | Reasoning | Score |